christo/kick-assembler-acbg/development.md

      languages)
 * decide whether to treat library functions like BasicUpstart2 specially - maybe they're just macro invocations?
 Note that the asmInfo output dumps all loaded built-in library functions and macros
+* make parser for asmInfo output!
+* investigate invocation of kick main class directly in jvm
 * update KickAssemblerSyntaxHighlighter to define more styles for language and then add text attributes for "Default" and "Darcula" bundled schemes with additionalTextAttributes extension as per